+The server comes with at least one microprocessor on the microprocessor board.
 If more than one microprocessor is installed, the server can operate as a symmetric multiprocessing (SMP) server.
 You might have to upgrade the operating system to support SMP.
-For more information, see the section about using the ServerGuide

-Setup and Installation CD in the User's Guide on the IBM xSeries Documentation CD and the operating-system documentation.
+For more information, see the section about using the ServerGuide Setup and Installation CD in the User's Guide and the operating-system documentation.